Notre Dame de Namur University: Organization and administration

-Notre Dame de Namur University is a nonprofit organization governed by a Board of Trustees.
+Notre Dame de Namur University is a nonprofit organization governed by a board of trustees.

 University administration consists of a president, a provost, vice presidents for enrollment management, advancement, and finance and administration, a dean of students, and deans of the three schools.

-The university is organized into three schools: the College of Arts and Sciences, the School of Business and Management, and the School of Education and Psychology.
+The university is organized into three schools: the School of Business and Management, the School of Education, and the School of Psychology.
 Each school is led by a dean.